pivotal-cf/docs-pws-services/services/rediscloud.html.md

 ![Dashboard](https://s3.amazonaws.com/paas-docs/redis-cloud/CF+-+redis.png)

-To access your Redis Cloud dashboard, simply click the 'Manage' button next to the Redis Cloud service on your Apps Manager console.
+To access your Redis Cloud dashboard, simply click the 'Manage' button next to the Redis Cloud service in the Apps Manager user interface.

 You can then find your dashboard under the `MY DATABASES` menu.